ApiLogicServer/Docs/docs/Sample-Integration.md

 ### B2B Custom Resource

 The self-serve API, however, does not conform to B2B format in an existing B2B partnership.
+In addition to the automatic self-serve api, you can use Python, Flask and SQLAlchemy to create custom resources by editing `customize_api.py`.
 So, we define a custom resource as shown below.

 The main task here is to ***map*** a B2B payload onto our logic-enabled SQLAlchemy rows.
 API Logic Server provides a declarative `ApplicationIntegration`` service you can use to: